Commerce and Kinship

 Seah Eu Chin’s Name

-Seah Eu Chin 佘有进 is the name that is he is usually known by and was the name that he used in public life.
-However he also had a genealogical name, Seah Pang Chong 佘邦从, where the character 邦 identifies the generation that he comes from.
-All members of that generation in the clan would have that character in their genealogical name.
-The generational character is traditionally taken, in order, from the characters in a poem specific to a particular clan.
+Seah Eu Chin 佘有进 is the name that he used in public life, and how he is generally known.
+However he also had a genealogical name, Seah Pang Chong 佘邦从 Walter Lim., where the character 邦 identifies the generation that he belonged to.
+All members of that generation in the clan would have the same character as part of their genealogical name.
+The generational character is traditionally taken in sequence from the characters in a poem specific to a particular clan.
 His name shows that he belongs to the 21st generation from the founder of the lineage.
-His genealogical name is attested on his grave inscription, and also in a Chinese imperial patent conferring an official title on Seah Eu Chin, his wives, and his son Seah Liang Seah (genealogical name Seah Miang Riang 佘勉然).
-The original of this patent is long gone, but the text of the patent was copied and published in the book 《马来亚潮侨通监》 by Phua Chay Long 潘醒农.
-A detailed explanation, including information on Seah family members buried in Bukit Brown cemetery, is given by Walter Lim.
+His genealogical name is attested on his grave inscription, and also in a Chinese imperial patent conferring an official title on Seah Eu Chin, his wives, and his son Seah Liang Seah (whose own genealogical name was Seah Miang Riang 佘勉然 ).
+The original of this patent is long gone, but the text of the patent was copied and published in the book 《马来亚潮侨通鉴》 by Phua Chay Long 潘醒农.
+A detailed explanation, including information on Seah family members buried in Bukit Brown cemetery, is given by

 In English language materials, his name has been transliterated in many different ways in many different places.
 For example, in the Singapore and Straits Directory of different years (and frequently within the pages of the same year’s volume) his name has been spelt as: Seah Euchin, Seah Uchin, Seah Uh Chin, Sea Eu Chin, Seah U Chin, Seah Uching, Seah Eu Chin, or Sea Eu Chin.